Stiliyan Petrov: Aston Villa

 In April 2006, Celtic rejected a written transfer request submitted by Petrov.
 He was subsequently linked with a transfer to move to Aston Villa who were managed by former Celtic boss Martin O'Neill.
-On 30 August 2006, Petrov completed his move to Villa Park on a four-year deal worth £6.5 million, becoming O'Neill's first signing for Villa.
+On 30 August 2006, 27-year-old Petrov completed his move to Villa Park on a four-year deal worth £6.5 million, becoming O'Neill's first signing for Villa.
 His debut was against West Ham United on 10 September.
 The game finished 1–1.
 In 2007, Petrov changed his shirt number from 11 to 19.
 Petrov scored his first Villa goal in a 2–2 draw against Sheffield United on 11 December 2006, but suffered patchy form throughout his first two seasons at the club.

 He scored a volley from near the halfway line against already relegated Derby County on 12 April 2008.
 This was his first goal of the season and Villa won 6–0.
 This goal was marked as a possible candidate for "goal of the season".
 It was also confirmed to be the furthest out recorded goal by an Aston Villa player since the club was formed.

-The 2008–09 season saw Petrov's form improved considerably as he became a first team regular, starting Villa's six Premier League games in a row.
+The 2008–09 season saw Petrov's form improve considerably as he became a first team regular, starting Villa's six Premier League games in a row.
 He was named captain for the first time in the UEFA Cup game against the Bulgarian Litex Lovech on 2 October 2008 and also scored one of the goals in the game.